wilcoxen-courses/x460-monte/README.md

 The **demo.py** file in this repository shows how to run a regression using the `statsmodels` module and then how to carry out Monte Carlo analysis to generate the confidence interval for a key variable in a policy experiment.
 It also shows a number of useful features of pandas, matplotlib, and seaborn.

 The example regression is a very simple model of the demand for natural gas by electric utilities.
-It gives the log of the natural gas (`Qg`) consumed by power producers as a function of the log of the real price of natural gas (`Pg`), the log of the real price of coal (`Pc`), and the log of real GDP (`GDP`):
+It gives the log of the natural gas consumed by power producers (`Qg`) as a function of the log of the real price of natural gas (`Pg`), the log of the real price of coal (`Pc`), and the log of real GDP (`GDP`):

         ln(Qg) = b0 + b1*ln(Pg) + b2*ln(Pc) + b3*ln(GDP) + e

+To be clear, this is an example only, not a serious model of natural gas demand.
+To keep things simple, it leaves out many features of real natural gas demand, such as the weather, the prices of non-fossil sources of electricity such as nuclear power and renewable energy, congestion on the electric grid, and emissions control regulations, to name a few.
+It also assumes that prices of gas and coal are perfectly elastic and do not respond to changes in gas demand.

 The Monte Carlo analysis focuses on calculating the **90% confidence interval** (CI) for the mean **revenue** that would be generated on natural gas by a $50 per ton tax on carbon dioxide applied to both gas and coal.
 Revenue on gas is given by: